tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 If it does not match an existing lease then a new lease will be created with this ``renew-secret`` which expires 31 days after the time of this operation.

-The renew and cancel secrets must be 32 bytes long
+The renew and cancel secrets must be 32 bytes long.
-(or in the case of JSON encoding they must UTF-8 encode to 32 bytes).
 The server treats them as opaque values.
 :ref:`Share Leases` gives details about how the Tahoe-LAFS storage client constructs these values.